Paid tha Cost to Be da Boss

 Paid tha Cost to Be da Boss (stylized as Paid tha Cost to Be da Bo$$) is the sixth studio album by American rapper Snoop Dogg.
-It was released on November 26, 2002, by his Doggystyle label, alongside Priority and Capitol Records.
-Following his departure from the No Limit Records, he later signed a recording contract to Capitol through Priority Records.
+It was released on November 26, 2002, by his Doggy Style Records label and it was distributed by Priority Records.
+This is first album following his departure from No Limit Records.
 The album was supported by two singles, both featuring Pharrell: "From tha Chuuuch to da Palace" and "Beautiful", the latter also featuring Charlie Wilson.

-The album debuted at number 12 on the US Billboard 200, selling 174,000 copies in its first week.
-To date, the album became a certified platinum by the Recording Industry Association of America (RIAA), selling over 1,500,000 copies worldwide.
+The album debuted at number 12 on the US Billboard 200, selling 174,000 copies in its first week, and received platinum certification by the Recording Industry Association of America (RIAA).
+To date, it has sold over 1,500,000 copies worldwide.

 Music

 This album marked the beginning of Snoop's long-lasting association with Pharrell and The Neptunes.
 The album's lead single "From tha Chuuuch to da Palace", produced by The Neptunes and featuring an uncredited guest appearance from Pharrell, was released on October 15, 2002.
 The song's music video was directed by Diane Martel, under the alias Bucky Chrome.

 The album's second single, "Beautiful" featuring Pharrell and Charlie Wilson, also produced by The Neptunes, was released on January 28, 2003.
 The music video for "Beautiful", which featured Pharrell but omitted Charlie Wilson, was directed by Chris Robinson in Brazil, which helped the single to become a hit on the Billboard's charts.
 In a retrospective critique on the song, Pharrell would later admit he didn't think the song would be a hit. "[Snoop] really loved ‘Beautiful.’
 I didn’t get ‘Beautiful,’ mainly because I was singing on there flat as fuck and I just didn’t hear it.
 I thought it was a fun record.
 And then we put Charlie Wilson on it and I was like man Charlie sounding amazing on this, and this feels good to me, but no one is ever going to go for this."